 As you can see, depending on your interests there are plenty of different Hobart tour options to keep you busy!

-As we mentioned at the top we always recommend starting with a free walking tour option and the ‘Hop-on Hop-off’ bus, and then to use them to work out what you’d like to experience in more detail.
+As I mentioned at the top, I always recommend starting with a free walking tour option and the ‘Hop-on Hop-off’ bus, and then to use them to work out what you’d like to experience in more detail.
 Hopefully there’s something there that takes your fancy 😊

-Maybe you’ve already experienced one of these tours, or perhaps there’s a tour we should include in our guide?
+Maybe you’ve already experienced one of these tours, or perhaps there’s a tour I should include in my guide?

-We appreciate genuine traveller feedback as it helps improve the advice we provide to visitors.
-Please feel free to get in touch and let us know, or drop by the Lap of Tasmania Facebook Group and share your thoughts!
+I appreciate genuine traveller feedback as it helps improve the advice I provide to visitors.
+Please feel free to get in touch and let me know, or drop by the Lap of Tasmania Facebook Group and share your thoughts!

 Travel planning resources